Ana Raquel Minian Andjel

 In 2020, Minian was awarded with the prestigious Andrew Carnegie Fellowship, which "awards $200,000 fellowships to exceptional scholars, journalists, and public intellectuals."

-PROSPECTIVE GRADUATE STUDENTS: I am currently taking graduate students.
-If you want to work with me please mark Latin America as your primary geographic field of interest in your application.
+Prospective graduate students: if you want to work with me please mark Latin America as your primary geographic field of interest in your application.
 Once you are in the program you can choose any primary field you want based on your (changing) interests.

 Contact